Leskovac: Climate

-Leskovac has aa humid subtropical climate (Cfa) with long, hot summers and short but cold, cloudy winters.
+Leskovac has a humid subtropical climate (Cfa) with continental influences, with long, hot summers and short but cold, cloudy winters.

 Rivers

 The largest river in the region of Leskovac is the South Morava River, which flows south to north.
 Tributaries of the South Morava are: the Vlasina river, which collects water from Lake Vlasina and flows through Crna Trava and Vlasotince; the Veternica river, which flows through Leskovac; the Jablanica river, which springs from the foot of Goljak and flows through Medveđa and Lebane; the Pusta (Deserted) river, which starts on Radan mountain, fills Lake Brestovačko and flows through Bojnik.
 The river Vučjanka, which springs from the Kukavica mountain, flows through Vučje and is a tributary of the Veternica river.
 Also known in the Leskovac region are Kozaračka, Predejanska, Kopašnička and Sušica rivers.

 Demographics

-According to the 2011 census results, there are 144,206 inhabitants in the city of Leskovac.
+According to the 2022 census, the city proper has a population of 54,091, while the administrative area has a population of 123,950.

 Ethnic groups

-In 2011 the city's population was 95,784 of whom majority are Serbs.
+In 2011 the city's population was 95,784, with the majority being Serbs.
 Other significant ethnic groups include Roma, Macedonians and Yugoslavs.
 In January 2007, there were an estimated 500 persons of Chinese origin living in Leskovac.
 Apart from the city proper, there are 143 populated places in the city, of which the largest are Vučje and Grdelica, classified as "urban" (town) in census, with about 3000 residents each.

 The ethnic composition of the city administrative area:

-Vast majority of the people are Orthodox Christians (96%).
-There are also 3% Muslims, chiefly among local Muslimani and Albanian people.
+The vast majority of the people are Orthodox Christians (96%).
+There are also 3% Muslims.
 The rest are atheists or follow other religions.

-At one time the second largest city in Serbia, today Leskovac is blighted by economic problems with many working age people migrating out of the area.
+Once the second largest city in Serbia, today Leskovac is blighted by economic problems with many working age people migrating out of the area.